Please link this guide if you use it as a reference for your own content

 Favonius Codex

 Although Favonius Codex may lack offensive output, its passive Energy Generation can be very useful.
 Often Favonius Codex can be considered as an option if Lisa is more primarily focused on getting her Burst or others’ Bursts up in time.
-Otherwise, don’t use Favonius Codex if your aim is damage.
+Otherwise, do not use Favonius Codex if your aim is damage.

 Fruit of Fulfillment